U.S., Iran positive after nuclear talks, say much left to do

 “BREAKOUT” CAPACITY

-Diplomats say the six major powers aim for a deal lasting at least 10 years under which Iran would need at least one year to produce enough highly enriched uranium for a single nuclear bomb, the so-called “breakout” capacity.
+Diplomats say the six major powers aim for a deal lasting at least 10 years under which Iran would need a year or more to produce enough highly enriched uranium for a single nuclear bomb, the so-called “breakout” capacity.

 “We have always said we will have a one-year breakout time for a double digit number of years and that remains the case,” the senior U.S. official said on Monday.